puevigreven/END2.0/Session_6/ReadMe_session_6.md

-##  Encoder Decoder Output of Connected Hidden Model
+##  Encoder Decoder Output of Connected Hidden Output Model
 Encoder Output of each word